 Another example is in The Godfather II.
-In the film, we see flashbacks from Vito Corleone’s past that create a parallel with his son and show that Michael is following in his father’s footsteps.
+In the movie, we see flashbacks from Vito Corleone’s past that create a parallel with his son and show that Michael is following in his father’s footsteps.

-Remember: flashbacks should always serve to better characterize your characters and move the story forward.
+Remember: Flashbacks should always serve to better characterize your characters and move the story forward.

 In Orange Is The New Black, Soso is not just the crazy oriental who never stops speaking.
 She also suffers from failing to make friends in prison and staying by her own.

 And even though Piper becomes a stronger woman through the seasons and get used to her reality, she still has to deal with her own selfishness.